 IPA has established a longstanding relationship with Ghana’s Ministry of Education (MoE) that dates back to 2008.
 IPA first partnered with Ghana’s MoE to measure the short- and long-term impacts of providing full, needs-based scholarships to secondary school students through the Ghana Secondary Education Program.
 Since 2008, IPA Ghana and the MoE have collaborated on seven studies, reaching almost 70,000 learners.

 The relationship between IPA and the Ministry of Education in Ghana has progressed into the signing of a Memorandum of Understanding (MoU) with both GES in 2017 and the MoE in 2019.
-The MoUs formalized our existing partnership in developing rigorous evaluations of proposed education programs, providing credible empirical evidence from research programs to inform policy decisions, and collaborating on capacity-building of staff in research and evaluation processes.
+The MoUs formalized our existing partnership in developing rigorous evaluations of proposed education programs, providing credible empirical evidence from research programs to inform policy decisions, and collaborating on the capacity-building of staff in research and evaluation processes.

 Embeddedness & Adapting the Lab Model to Ghana